 A Complete Guide to Road Tripping Scotland's Western Highlands

 I can’t pinpoint the exact moment Scotland piqued my interest.
 Maybe it was a picture of a highland cow on Instagram, or a tip from a fellow traveler on the natural beauty tucked away in the United Kingdom’s far north.
-All I know is that less than two hours after picking up our car rental we found ourselves in the middle-of-nowhere with a flat tire.
-My left eye was twitching, my hair in a cobbled mess from the last twenty-four hours of flying.
+All I know is that less than two hours after picking up our car rental on this dream trip we found ourselves in the remote countryside with a flat tire.
+My left eye was twitching, my hair in a cobbled mess from the last twenty hours of flying.
 There’s a solid chance dried drool was somewhere on the side of my mouth leftover from my cross-Atlantic nap.

 I spent the first ten minutes being as ~dramatic~ as humanly possible.
-Then I looked up.
-Sheep grazed five hundred feet above us on the steep slopes of the Scottish foothills.
+I took a deep breath a looked up.
+Sheep grazed a few hundred feet above us on the steep slopes of the Scottish foothills.
 Taller peaks teased us further in the distance.
 We were exhausted, dazed, and confused.
 But we were here.
 And even that stressful moment seemed somehow plucked straight out of a fairytale.